bmeares/Meerschaum/docs/mkdocs/reference/plugins/writing-plugins.md

         return pipe.sync(df)
     ```

-### `#!python @make_action`
+### The `#!python @make_action` Decorator

 Your plugin may extend Meerschaum by providing additional actions.
-Action plugins are like regular Python scripts but come with two advantages:
+Actions are regular Python functions but with perks:

 1. *Actions are integrated into the larger Meerschaum system.*
     Actions from plugins may be executed as background jobs, via the web console, or via the API, just like standard actions.
 2. *Actions inherit the standard Meerschaum keyword arguments.*
+    You can use flags such as `--begin`, `--end`, etc., or even [add your own custom flags](#keyword-arguments).

 For example, let's write the plugin `example.py` which will provide the action `example`.
 Functions which share the name of the plugin are automatically considered actions.